uff20xd/True-Chaos/True Chaos/Chaos Manipulation/Chaos Manipulation.md

 Slightly enlarges the Users soul and creates a harmony without inverting the soul.
 This grants Immunity to the Insta-Hit.
 Due to the larger soul it becomes less stable and lowers durability, but the harmony wont break until heavy damage has been taken.
 ___

-# Abstricions
+# **Abstricions**
 ## Simple Abstricion
 ____
 A technique that creates a small pocket dimension completely removed from reality.
 This will leave a core in the actual reality from where outside people may enter the abstricion.
-After once entering the abtricion its impossible to leave if not allowed by the user.
+After once entering the abstricion its impossible to leave if not allowed by the user.
 The abstricion will disappear upon the death of the user.
 The user can also choose people to forcefully bring into the abstricion as long as they are close to the user and their presence is known to the user.
 Simple abstricions are a exact replica of the space around user when created and are made up of 7 Dimensions.
 ____
 ## True Abstricion
 ____
-A true abstricion can be largely customised by the user and is now infinite in dimension and completely indestructable.
+A true abstricion can be largely customised by the user and is now infinite in dimension and completely indestructible.
 ___
 ## Semi- Real Abstricion
 ___